 Psychological (effort, mental toughness and coach-ability).

 With the new concussion legislation in effect we are required to sit players out if we suspect they have a concussion or they are showing signs of a concussion.
 They cannot return to play until they have been examined and cleared by a licensed professional and gone through the 5 step return to play program if diagnosed with a concussion.
 Baseline or impact testing is a pre-season exam conducted by a trained health care professional.
 Baseline tests are used to assess an athlete’s balance and brain function (including learning and memory skills, ability to pay attention or concentrate, and how quickly he or she thinks and solve problems).
 This test allows us to see how quickly they are progressing after a concussion and can result in getting them back on the field sooner.
-We highly recommend that all athletes have Baseline or Impact testing done.
+All players will be tested to establish a baseline.

 Players must provide their own attire, including soccer specific cleats (called “boots”), shin guards and water bottle through the summer and preseason camp.
 During the summer and until you have your training kit, WEAR A WHITE T-SHIRT TO TRAINING.
 WEAR A WHITE SHIRT FOR SUMMER SESSIONS.
 CHS provides balls, goals, pinnies, and water.

 Once the season begins, players on the team will be issued a training kit (uniform) and their match kits, warm up jackets and pants, parkas and a bag to keep their kits in for the season.
 Please take care of the entire kit as they must be handed in at the end of the season.
 Players will be fined for any missing or damaged pieces of either kit.
 Wear the Bruin jersey ONLY for matches.
 New players will be required to buy a polo shirt for travel once the season begin, and Bruin wear will be available for sale from both the booster club and our team this fall.

 In Season Travel Policy: